zabertech/python-izaber-wamp-zerp/docs/type_generation.md

 ## Setup

-The only requirement for executing this script is to have a valid WAMP connection defined in your `~/izaber.yaml` file.
+The only requirement for executing this script is to have a valid WAMP connection defined in your `~/izaber.yaml` file or exposed as an environment variable.

 ## Quick Start